 The following season, the Blaugrana successfully defended their crown, while also boasting a superior head-to-head record versus Madrid after bagging all three points away from home and a draw at Camp Nou.
-The 12-point gap between both clubs at the end of the season means that the Bernabeu side would not even have won La Liga had they beaten Barca twice.
+The 12-point gap between both clubs at the end of the season means that the Bernabeu side would not even have won La Liga had it beaten Barca twice.

 |- THE CLASICO IN NUMBERS -

 |2006-07||Real Madrid 2-0 Barcelona||Barcelona 3-3 Real Madrid||Real Madrid||Real Madrid|

 |2007-08||Barcelona 0-1 Real Madrid||Real Madrid 4-1 Barcelona||Real Madrid||Real Madrid|

 |2008-09||Barcelona 2-0 Real Madrid||Real Madrid 2-6 Barcelona||Barcelona||Barcelona|

 |2011-12||Real Madrid 1-3 Barcelona||Barcelona 1-2 Real Madrid||Draw||Real Madrid|